With over 400 5-star reviews, this chicken tortilla soup is one of our most highly-rated soup recipes on the blog!

 Black beans: If your dry black beans are very old, I recommend soaking them first or extending the pressure cooking time to 30-35 minutes.
 You can also use dry beans in the stovetop version, but I recommend soaking them first.
 For a more brothy soup, use only one can of beans vs. two. ( I prefer this soup brothy.)

-Chicken Breast: If using whole chicken breasts in the instant pot, lower the pressure cook time to 9-12 minutes and use canned beans.
-Set at 8 minutes for smaller breasts or 12 mins for extra-large chicken breasts.
-If cooking on the stove top, cutting extra large chicken breasts in half will shorten the cooking time.
+Chicken Breast: If using whole chicken breasts and canned beans in the instant pot, lower the pressure cook time to 9-12 minutes (9 minutes for smaller breasts or 12 minutes for extra-large chicken breasts).
+Set the pressure cooker time to 14 minutes for chicken thighs and canned beans.
+If cooking on the stovetop, cutting extra-large chicken breasts in half will shorten the cooking time.

 Frozen Chicken: If using frozen chicken breasts or chicken thighs in the instant pot, add 3-4 minutes (make sure they are not all stuck together in one block).